Jaredabera/Q-Poisoning-Adversarial-Attack/README.md

 }

-# Q-Sentinel + Quantum State Poisoning-Adversarial Attacks
+# Quantum State Poisoning-Adversarial Attacks
 ## Overview
 This project implements a quantum state poisoning algorithm designed to explore adversarial attacks in quantum machine learning using the **PennyLane** framework.
 The algorithm modifies quantum states through angle phase-shifting, demonstrating how small perturbations can impact the performance of quantum models.
 ## AE Structure and VQC Layer